darwinia-network/crab-docs/docs/crab-home.md

 Crab mainly serves as a testbed and simulation environment for Darwinia network upgrades and application deployment on which radical experiments can be performed.
 It not only provides a complete network and software execution environment, but also an economic environment.

-There are three types chain in the Crab network, namely Crab Chain(CC), Crab Parachain(CP) and Crab Smart Chain(CSC).
+There are three types chains in the Crab network, namely Crab Chain(CC), Crab Parachain(CP) and Crab Smart Chain(CSC).
 CC and CSC provide two set of different interfaces and chain structures but share the same nodes network, state storage and native token(CRAB).

 ### Crab Chain